SicMundus86/ProjectivyIconPack/README.md

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/YOURUSERNAME)

-The Projectivy Launcher Icon Pack will always remain free for everyone to enjoy.
+The Projectivy Icon Pack will always remain free for everyone to enjoy.
 That said, creating custom icons and mapping them to the right app activities can be a little time-consuming.
 While donations are never expected, a small gesture is always appreciated for the time and effort that goes into keeping the pack fresh and updated.
 Your support helps keep me motivated to continue adding new icons and fulfilling icon requests — so the pack can keep growing and improving for all users.
 If you’d like to buy me a coffee, it would mean a lot, but just using and enjoying the icon pack is already awesome in itself.

 ---